IT Sustainability KPIs

 What are IT Sustainability KPIs?

 IT Sustainability KPIs are quantifiable metrics used to measure the environmental, social, and economic impact of an organization’s IT operations.
 These indicators provide a framework for assessing how IT systems contribute to sustainability goals, such as reducing carbon emissions, minimizing energy consumption, and promoting circular economy practices.
-By tracking these metrics, organizations can identify inefficiencies, set measurable targets, and implement strategies to achieve sustainable IT operations.
+By tracking these KPIs, organizations can identify inefficiencies, set measurable targets, and implement strategies to achieve sustainable IT operations.

 Key Components of IT Sustainability KPIs